yash056-tech2004/agentic-ai/assignemt 2/README.md

 # Assignment 2: Autonomous Research Agent

 A LangChain-based autonomous research agent that searches the web, extracts knowledge, and generates a structured research report.
 It supports multiple LLM providers and includes a Streamlit UI plus a CLI.
-Authored for Ravi Deo (System ID: 2023458249).

 ## Features